mattrussi/gitlab-com-runbooks/docs/sentry/sentry.md

 * The project is assigned to the appropriate team, if the user is also requesting a new Sentry team to be created
   * Otherwise it can go into the `gitlab` Sentry team

+### Data

+Sentry stores it's data in a combination of CloudSQL running Postgresql and BigTable.
+The event data is stored for 30 days before deleted.

 ## Integrations

 The [Slack](https://docs.sentry.io/product/integrations/notification-incidents/slack/) and [GitLab](https://docs.sentry.io/product/integrations/source-code-mgmt/gitlab/) integrations have been set up.
 For more details see [this issue](https://gitlab.com/gitlab-com/gl-infra/reliability/-/issues/17483).